marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/pprogress.PNG
  :width: 50%

 It is possible to set the Progressbar/Round in the "assignment & matching" tab of each game.
 This feature allows you to add either a progress bar or a round counter to each game.
 By default, this feature is disabled (set to 'none').
-When enabled, it will be shown to the participant:\
+When enabled, the following will be shown to the participant:

 Percentage Progress Bar: Displays how much of the game has been completed.

 Page Number Progress Bar: Shows the number of completed stages.

 Round Counter: Shows the number of completed rounds.

-Only one option can be active at a time to ensure clarity for participants.
+Only one option can be active at one time to ensure clarity for participants.